 Expansionary monetary policy is when a central bank uses its tools to stimulate the economy.
-That increases the money supply, lowers interest rates, and increases aggregate demand.
-It boosts growth as measured by gross domestic product.
-It usually lowers the value of the currency, thereby decreasing the exchange rate.
+That increases the money supply, lowers interest rates, and increases demand.
+It boosts economic growth.
+It lowers the value of the currency, thereby decreasing the exchange rate.
 It is the opposite of contractionary monetary policy.

 How It Works